ARMmbed/mbed-os-example-wifi/README.md

 * [NUCLEO_F401RE](https://developer.mbed.org/platforms/ST-Nucleo-F401RE/) with [X-NUCLEO-IDW01M1](https://developer.mbed.org/components/X-NUCLEO-IDW01M1/) WiFi expansion board using pins PA_9 PA_10 _(of the Morpho connector)_
 * [NUCLEO_F429ZI](https://developer.mbed.org/platforms/ST-Nucleo-F429ZI/) with ESP8266-01 module using pins D1 D0
 * [NUCLEO_L476RG](https://developer.mbed.org/platforms/ST-Nucleo-L476RG/) with ESP8266-01 module using pins D8 D2
-* Other mbed targets with ESP8266 module, [X-NUCLEO-IDW04A1](http://www.st.com/content/st_com/en/products/ecosystems/stm32-open-development-environment/stm32-nucleo-expansion-boards/stm32-ode-connect-hw/x-nucleo-idw04a1.html), or [X-NUCLEO-IDW01M1](https://developer.mbed.org/components/X-NUCLEO-IDW01M1/) expansion board
+* Other Mbed targets with ESP8266 module, [X-NUCLEO-IDW04A1](http://www.st.com/content/st_com/en/products/ecosystems/stm32-open-development-environment/stm32-nucleo-expansion-boards/stm32-ode-connect-hw/x-nucleo-idw04a1.html), or [X-NUCLEO-IDW01M1](https://developer.mbed.org/components/X-NUCLEO-IDW01M1/) expansion board
-  *(the mbed target board the WiFi shield gets connected to shouldn't have any other network interface e.g. Ethernet)*
+  *(the Mbed target board the WiFi shield gets connected to shouldn't have any other network interface e.g. Ethernet)*

 ESP8266 is a fallback option and will be used if the build is for unsupported platform.